riogu/fumo-compiler/src/utils/notes.md

    - Phase 4: Add if/else, while.

-   - Phase 5: Polish docs + example programs (don’t underestimate this part).
+   - Phase 5: Polish docs + example programs.

+right now i need to make the LLVM codegen work for all the new code that was added, so that includes making struct work.